zaiisao/Documentation/en/Agora Platform/terms.md

 | Live Broadcast     | In a live broadcast channel, users have two client roles: [Host](#host) and [audience](#audience).
 The host sends and receives audio/video, and the audience receives audio/video with the sending function disabled.   |
 | Gaming    | Any user in the channel can talk freely.
 This profile uses the codec with low-power consumption and low bitrate by default.   |

-> The gaming profile applies to the Agora Gaming SDK only.
+<div class="alert note">The gaming profile applies to the Agora Gaming SDK only.</div>

 ### <a name="username"></a>Username